EL EL CAMINO REAL – Completed

-EL CAMINO REAL is a short film (directed by David McClendon, featuring Dahlia Waingort) that explores the core themes of the feature film EL CAMINO, focussing on Elena’s journey.
+EL CAMINO REAL is a short film, featuring Dahlia Waingort and Reynaldo Gallegos and explores the core themes of the feature film DEVIL’S BREATH.

 Synopsis: Elena (Dahlia Waingort) makes the fateful decision to leave her husband and child, and travel to Mexico to be with her dying father.
 Being undocumented, she is forced to make her way back across the border to the U.S. as best she can…unaware that out-of-control wildfires block her path home.